 Carter recommended that this remnant of the large herds of Southern Cape elephants should be actively protected as they were subject to poaching and to being shot at when they entered onto smallholdings adjacent to the forest.
 Despite promises by the Forestry Department to do this, nothing materialised.

-On the contrary, in 1971 a senior official, Dr F. von Breitenbach ordered Aftand (45-50 years of age) to be shot because of his persistent raiding of smallholdings.
+On the contrary, in 1971 a senior official, Dr F. von Breitenbach ordered Aftand, (45-50 years of age)a majestic male in his prime, to be shot because of his persistent raiding of smallholdings.
 There were better solutions but there was no will to implement them.

 The outcry that resulted when the deed was revealed and the court case that followed, achieved little – the accused was acquitted on a technicality and the elephant could not be revived from the dead.
 Once again meaningless promises were made by the Forestry Department to appoint an official to concentrate on the forest fauna but nothing came of it because 10 years later, by 1981 another search could only locate 3 Knysna elephants in the forest!